At the end of the Spring 2015 semester, IES Abroad will be closing its programs in Delhi, India.

-Pack your bags and head to the monumental, exotic, bustling, historic, and modern city of Delhi, one of the oldest continuously inhabited cities in the world.
-See for yourself the Raj-era bungalows, beautiful parks and sprawling cityscapes, and elegant shops and chaotic bazaars that characterize this multi-faceted city.
+Pack your bags and head to the monumental, exotic, bustling, and historic city of Delhi, one of the oldest continuously inhabited cities in the world.
+See for yourself the Raj-era bungalows, beautiful parks, sprawling cityscapes, elegant shops, and chaotic bazaars that characterize this multi-faceted city.

-In addition, the Hindi and Urdu Language courses offer the opportunity to practice your language skills, both speaking and comprehension, in a city where Hindi-Urdu is the spoken vernacular, facilitating your experience of Indian culture.
-Other courses integrate local field study into their syllabi to expand your academic experience through field study in Delhi and surrounding parts of north India.
+In addition, the Hindi language courses give you the chance to practice your language skills, allowing you to better experience the Indian culture.
+Other courses integrate local course-related excursions into their syllabi to expand your academic experience in Delhi and surrounding parts of north India.

-Delhi is your classroom.
-Sample Indian fare, including kabobs and biryanis, from local eateries.
+Delhi will be your classroom.
+Sample Indian fare, including kababs and biryanis, from local eateries.
 Try your hand at bargaining for artisans’ crafts at one of the city’s bustling open air markets.
 And don’t miss visiting awe-inspiring monuments, mosques, and architectural wonders like the Red Fort, one of three UNESCO World Heritage Sites in Delhi.
-Welcome to study abroad!

 We want you to feel at home in India, so we do everything we can to help you integrate into life in Delhi.
-Deepen your familiarity of life in India through work in the local community.
-Gain valuable cultural insight, meet residents, and learn more about the complex socioeconomic issues in India by volunteering with non-governmental organizations (NGOs) that offer a wide variety of services ranging from health care to environmental projects.
+From housing to cultural events, our job is to make sure you have the most authentic study abroad experience possible.
+Deepen your understanding of Indian life through an internship, service learning opportunity, or volunteer placement in the local community.
+Gain valuable cultural insight, meet residents, and learn more about the complex socioeconomic issues in India by volunteering with non-governmental organizations (NGOs) that offer a wide variety of services, ranging from health care to environmental projects.

 Our mission is simple: to provide you with the best study abroad program possible— which includes the highest quality academic and cultural experiences.

-We offer unique courses that explore Indian Language, History, and Culture with an in-depth and hands-on approach.
-Our world-class professors and course options at prestigious Delhi University and Jawaharlal Nehru University enhance your academic experience and provide you with new perspectives each day in class.
+We offer unique courses that explore Indian language, history, and culture with an in-depth and hands-on approach.
+Our professors and course options at the prestigious Kamala Nehru College, part of Delhi University, and Jawaharlal Nehru University enhance your academic experience and provide you with new perspectives each day in class.

-You take 15–19 credit hours per semester.
-All IES Abroad courses are taught in English (except Hindi and Urdu language courses) and are worth 3 credits unless otherwise specified.
+You must take 15–19 credit hours per semester.
+All IES Abroad courses are taught in English (except Hindi language courses) and are worth 3 credits unless otherwise specified.

 This is a list of planned course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.